volodymyrhudyma/blog/content/blog/how-to-mock-date-moment-in-jest.md

   expect(app.text()).toContain(text);
 });
 ```

 And run it:

 ![Passing test](/img/screenshot-2020-10-31-at-10.40.49.png "Passing test")

-**Important note:** sometimes you need to mock the current date only for specific tests.
-It can be done by the `describe` blocks and putting `beforeAll` and `afterAll` inside of them:
+**Important note:** Sometimes you have to mock the current date only for certain tests.
+This can be done by using the `describe` blocks and seting `beforeAll` and `afterAll` inside of them:

 ```javascript
 describe('with mocked date', () => {